toizzy/izzy-vim/README.md

 8) Comment out "filetype off" at the top of ~/.vim/.vimrc

 ~~ Now plugins should work, YouCompleteMe should not (needs to be compiled).

+9) Go to .vim/bundle/YouCompleteMe and run ./instal --clang-compiler Errors may be due to lack of g++ or python-dev